Jo-JPEG/manifestation-magic/README.md

 Who wrote the content for the website?
 Was it yourself - or have you made the site for someone and they specified what the site was to say?
 This is the best place to put this information.

+- [pixabay.com](https://pixabay.com/) was used to source additional images.
+- [User GDJ on Pixabay](https://pixabay.com/users/gdj-1086657/) has uploaded a wide selection of images which were edited and used as background images for several style choices.

 ###  Media

 - [Google Fonts](https://fonts.google.com/)